Explore collaboration tools

 Jamboard is an interactive whiteboard system developed by Google as part of Google Workspace, formerly known as G Suite.
 Google Jamboard is used for real-time collaboration between users while supporting multiple file types (including documents) and integration with other Google products like Search, Meet, Google Classroom, and Google Drive.
 You can use it through the physical board, the tablet or smartphone app, or a web browser.

 - Microsoft Teams and Planner are part of the Microsoft Office 365 bundle.
 Contact your IT support staff from CDT for assistance.

-- Google Chat is included with G Suite, which is available through DGS Software Licensing Program (SLP).
+- Google Chat is included with Google Workspace (formerly G Suite), which is available through DGS Software Licensing Program (SLP).

 - Zoho is not currently available via CALNET or Leveraged Procurement Agreement, but depending on a department’s purchasing authority, may be purchased using the Fair and Reasonable procurement method or Small Business Option via reseller.

 - Microsoft Project is available through DGS’ California Multiple Award Schedules (CMAS).